Euphredes/Greanleaf/README.txt

            Introduction
            ------------

-The following contents cover my Life's
-Work to Justify Non-Revenue Practices, collectively known as Greanleaf.
+The following contents cover my life's work to justify non-profit practices, collectively known as Greanleaf.

-Logically, these practices everyday yield a Body-for-Body Exchange system.
+Logically, these practices everyday yield a Body-for-Body exchange system.
 In such a system, Money is not the Exchange Factor.
 It is my
-Birthright to Choose how I practice
+Birthright to choose how I practice
 Exchange to survive.
 It is my Body for another Body to improve.
-Notice: in any Military, each Badge is Earned by Crossing a Line.
+Notice: in any Military, each Badge is Earned by Crossing A Line.

            Preface
            -------